ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

-Note: the "formats" and "assertions" request fields are independent of each other, and a returned assertion MAY use a different subject identifier.
+Note: the "sub_ids_formats" and "assertions_formats" request fields are independent of each other, and a returned assertion MAY use a different subject identifier.